 Join Online Groups

 Social media giants like Facebook and Twitter have segments much of the internet but there are still plenty of subgroups and smaller places where people gather to talk shop.
 Look around for real estate or regional groups where you can join the conversation.
 Don’t bombard people with sales pitches.
 Instead, add value to the ongoing conversations.
 Ask questions.
 Provide feedback.
 And once you’ve established yourself, you can dig a little deeper.

 Start a Blog

-Another thing that many people assume is old news because of social media is blogging.
+Another thing that many people assume is old news because social media is blogging.
 Sure it’s not what it used to be but it’s still relevant enough.
 Create a blog on WordPress or Medium or even on LinkedIn.
 Update it regularly.
 Think about important questions to answer and how to show up in search results by using keywords.
 It’s also a great shorthand way to share info quickly when asked for it.

 Segment Your Database

 You’ve got all your Facebook followers, Twitter followers, and newsletter followers.
 Break them down by category.
 Whatever categories make sense, even if they’re not specific to home listings.
-So when you have something interesting to share about local food joint or a new ordinance in a certain town, you’ve got a specific, targeted list to hit with that information.
+So when you have something interesting to share about a local food joint or a new ordinance in a certain town, you’ve got a specific, targeted list to hit with that information.

 Search Social Media Hashtags

 You never know what you’re going to find on social media.
-There are specific hashtags that people might use if they’re considering listing their home, such as #IWantToMove, #LookingToMove, #MakeMeMove, and more.
+There are specific hashtags that people might use if they’re considering listing their homes, such as #IWantToMove, #LookingToMove, #MakeMeMove, and more.
 Get creative in your searches and see what’s out there.
 Leave no hashtag stone unturned.
 Check Twitter, Facebook, Instagram, and LinkedIn.